C2.3 Identify and use equivalent relationships for whole numbers up to 100, in various contexts.

 Students are not expected to be able to name or define these properties, but to use them appropriately.

-In the primary grades, students develop the ability to recognize, explain, create, re-establish, and maintain equivalent situations through the application of strategies and models (for example, 10 frames, number line).
+In the primary grades, students develop the ability to recognize, explain, create, re-establish, and maintain equivalent relationships through the application of strategies and models (for example, ten frames, number line).
 These skills are to be developed in each grade using progressively larger numbers, consistent with curriculum requirements.

-Initially, situations of equality and inequality are explored primarily orally and with concrete materials.
+Initially, equalities and inequalities are explored primarily verbally and with concrete materials.
 Later, students are gradually exposed to symbolic representation; however, the use of concrete materials remains just as important and must be used in conjunction with the more abstract representations.

-In problem solving, the use of concrete and semi-concrete materials, as well as models, allows students to recognize and represent situations of equality and inequality.
+In problem solving, the use of concrete and visual (semi-concrete) materials, as well as models, allows students to recognize and represent situations of equality and inequality.

 Examples